Police investigating shootings that left six dead in three days in District

 He said police have come to community meetings over the year to discuss violence, and lawmakers have walked through the neighborhood, “but nothing ever comes out of it.”

-Makembe said be believes programs designed to head off violence are underfunded and are having a harder time reaching at-risk people during the pandemic.
-“Why can’t we figure out a way to help people who need help,” he said, for those for whom “violence is a last resort?”
+Makembe said he believes that programs designed to head off violence are underfunded and are having a harder time reaching at-risk people during the pandemic.
+“Why can’t we figure out a way to help people who need help,” he said, those for whom “violence is a last resort?”

 As of Monday evening, there were 157 homicides in the District this year, up 15 percent from the 136 recorded at this time in 2019.
 There were 166 killings in all of 2019, 160 in 2018 and 116 in 2017.

-The District has had several stretches of violence this year, including a single day in July in which four people were fatally shot in separate attacks.
+The District has had several stretches of violence this year, including a single day in July when four people were fatally shot in separate attacks.
 More than 20 people were shot, and one was killed, at an August block party in Southeast Washington.

 D.C.
-Police Chief Peter Newsham said it appears the most recent shooting incidents are unrelated to one another.
+Police Chief Peter Newsham said it appears that the most recent shooting incidents are unrelated to one another.
 He repeated his oft-stated comment that “the reason we have gun violence is because gun offenders are not being held accountable.”

 The first shooting on Friday occurred shortly before 10 p.m. in the 1600 block of W Street SE, a strip in Anacostia.